mhahsler/CS7320-AI/Knowledge-based/README.md

 * [Logic Programming with Python.](https://www.tutorialspoint.com/artificial_intelligence_with_python/artificial_intelligence_with_python_logic_programming.htm)

-### Large Language Models
+## Large Language Models
 Large language models (LLMs) are a type of knowledge-based agents that use natural language rather than logic.
-They can be used via an API or run locally:
+They can be used via an API or run locally.
+Important task are [prompt engineering](https://www.kdnuggets.com/a-gentle-introduction-to-context-engineering-in-llms)/[context engineering](https://www.kdnuggets.com/a-gentle-introduction-to-context-engineering-in-llms).
+Resources:

 * [OpenAI Python API Library.](https://github.com/openai/openai-python)
 * [Hugging Face](https://huggingface.co/) provides a large collection